industrial-edge/iot-gateway/README.md

 ## Description

-This example demonstrates how to use the Industrial Edge System Apps to read data from a PLC, preprocess it and to push  it to the cloud
+This example demonstrates how to use the Industrial Edge System Apps to read data from a PLC, preprocess it and push it to the cloud

 ### Overview